 Evaluate Any Car Lease Deal – Good or Bad

 Be aware that advertised car lease deals assume the customer has excellent credit.
 If you have a less-than-excellent credit score, the payment amount can be higher than advertised.

 * Lease payments are partially determined by a lease finance rate, which depends on a customer’s credit score.

-If you don’t know your current credit scores , you should get them before you go shopping for a lease.
+If you don’t know your current credit score , you should get it before you go shopping for a lease.

 How Lease Deals are Evaluated by This Calculator

 This Lease Deal Calculator is a unique kind of lease calculator that evaluates any car lease deal against industry-average leases.
 It compares total lease costs with a car’s MSRP, given the length of the lease and down payment, if any — and any rebate or allowance that can be combined with the lease.
 The result is a RLV (Real Lease Value) score that instantly tells you whether the lease is a good deal or not.

 Car lease deals cannot be evaluated by monthly payment amount alone.
 What seems to be a low payment can easily be a bad deal.
 To accurately evaluate a lease deal, the total cost of the lease must be compared to the initial value of the vehicle — MSRP.
 The lower the total lease cost measured against MSRP, the better the deal.
 The cost of a lease is reflected in the monthly payment, which is the result of a combination of factors such as cap cost, residual value, money factor, down payment, and lease term (months).

 We assign each evaluated deal a RLV score that is inversely related to the results of this comparison.
 That means the higher the score, the better the car lease deal.
 If you are evaluating and comparing multiple lease deals, the deal with the higher score is the best deal.